mr-niche/rusty-advent/README.md

 ### Day 1: Sonar Sweep
  - Newlines!!
 Trim the last newline of the output!
 I'm positive this happened to me last year too...
+ - For a while I was fighting with a function called `tuple_combinations`, which I thought I wanted...but nope.
+I wanted `windows` instead.
+Reading the docs for a function (and looking at examples) is a smart thing to do.
+I'll learn eventually.